microsoft/PowerBI-visuals-sampleBarChart/Tutorial/Locale.md

     this.locale = options.host.locale;
 ```

-A `LocalizaionResources` interface was added, which helps in localizing strings.
-It defines the required string for each locale, and also the 'defaultValue', which will be displayed if the visual wansn't adapted to this locale.<br>
+A `LocalizationResources` interface was added, which helps in localizing strings.
+It defines the required string for each locale, and also the 'defaultValue', which will be displayed if the visual wasn't adapted to this locale.<br>
 `myResources` is an instance of this interface, which holds the localized strings:

 ```typescript